 Kwame Nkrumah Memorial Park: Akufo-Addo charges Ministry of Tourism, Arts and Culture to grow domestic tourism

-President highlighted that a successful domestic tourism drive would not only enable Ghanaians to appreciate their rich but also contribute to national unity and stimulate economic growth.
+President highlighted that a successful domestic tourism drive would not only enable Ghanaians to appreciate their rich heritage but also contribute to national unity and stimulate economic growth.

 He urged the ministry and its agencies to promote local products, as their patronage would enhance the economy and create employment opportunities.